 For more information about evolution by natural selection, check out this classic (and animated) explanation by the late astronomer and science educator Carl Sagan:

-Editor's Note: This story has been updated since it was first published Feb.
-10, 2012.
+Editor's note: This story has been updated since it was first published in February 2012.